skramm/sudoku_cpp/README.md

 For these, the best resource is [Andrew C. Stuart's' website](http://www.sudokuwiki.org/sudoku.htm), from whom I took a lot of inspiration.
 Unfortunately, although it gives a very good explanation of the "algorithm", it doesn't actually describe that algorithm.
 So just consider this as some challenge to analyse and implement (some of) the techniques described on Andrew's site.

+## 4 - history

+* 20201115:
+ * changed usage: you can now enter grid directly from command-line.
+ * new option to save the grid